BMI is a measure of body fat based on height and weight that applies to adult men and women.

 Weight gain will require you add extra calories to your meals each day to gain weight, but more importantly, you will want to make sure you are gaining lean body weight.
 For example, by increasing your daily intake by 500 calories a day, you should gain a pound a week.

-To get the desired weight, snack on healthy food such as nuts, fruits, yogurt, peanut butter, seeds, products made with soy, poultry, vegetables and legumes.
+To get the desired weight, snack on healthy food such as nuts, fruits, yoghurt, peanut butter, seeds, products made with soy, poultry, vegetables and legumes.
 Don’t forget vegetable oils, whole grains, hummus, eggs and other nutrient-dense foods.

 When exercising, you don’t want to gain body fat only, you will want to gain lean muscle thus consider resistance exercise such as weightlifting as it uses a lot of the major muscle groups.
 Remember, weightlifting doesn’t automatically mean deadlifting 300 pounds, but you do want to challenge yourself.